tinyclub/linux-lab/README.md

 If not external toolchain there, the builtin will be used back.

+If no builtin toolchain exists, please must use this external toolchain feature, currently, aarch64, arm, riscv, x86_64 support such feature.

 ### Using external rootfs

 Builtin rootfs is minimal, is not enough for complex application development,